Turn Christmas Gifting into Revenue: Why Gift Cards Are Your Secret Weapon

 But here’s the catch: simply offering gift cards isn’t enough.
 To truly drive revenue, your gift card program needs to nail three things—awareness, visibility, and presentation.

-1. Awareness: If they don’t know, they won’t buy
+1. If they don’t know, they won’t buy

 Research shows 89% of consumers expect businesses to sell gift cards, yet many restaurants and cafés still fail to actively promote them.